-NICE 2019 recommendation: advise people either to take oral cyanocobalamin tablets 50-150 micrograms daily between meals or have a twice-yearly hydroxocobalamin 1 mg injection.
+NICE Clinical Knowledge Summary 2019: advise people either to take oral cyanocobalamin tablets 50-150 micrograms daily between meals or have a twice-yearly hydroxocobalamin 1 mg injection.
 In vegans, treatment may need to be life-long, whereas in other people with dietary deficiency replacement treatment can be stopped once the vitamin B12 levels have been corrected and the diet has improved.